 For instance, if you need to collect Health data, the information to be protected can include the Health provider, blood type, pregnancy, diseases, disabilities, and the ICD code.
 If you need to collect Property data, the information to be protected can include Vehicles, Intellectual Property, Pets, Real Estate, Land Contracts, and Mortgage Agreements.

-To protect sensitive insurance data, you need to request your insurance software provider to apply some reliable modern encryption means, for example, AES-256 or SHA-256 data encryption.
+To protect sensitive insurance data, you need to request your insurance software provider to apply some reliable modern encryption means.
+For example, this can be AES-256 or SHA-256 data encryption.

 Fraud Detection

-The submission of bogus claims, that of unverified data, and a growing number of scams, such as, for instance, the use of Synthetic ID that is presently becoming notorious increasingly create a great deal of trouble and even more financial losses for insurers.
+The submission of bogus claims, that of unverified data, and a growing number of scams (such as, for instance, the use of Synthetic ID) increasingly create a great deal of trouble and financial losses for insurers.

-To be able to counter these insidious threats, you need to look into the possibility of employing some of the bleeding-edge AI, ML, and Data Science techniques in order to protect your insurance solution.
+To be able to counter these insidious threats, you need to look into the possibility of employing some of the bleeding-edge AI, ML, and Data Science techniques that can protect your insurance solution.
 What exactly should one first pay attention to?

-- Behavioral biometrics can help verify whether you are really dealing with the person The techniques this approach can use to ensure this include Voice ID verification, signature analysis, keystroke dynamics, gait analysis, and cognitive biometrics.
+• Behavioral biometrics can help verify whether you are really dealing with this person.
+The techniques one can use here include Voice ID verification, signature analysis, keystroke dynamics, gait analysis, and cognitive biometrics.

-It should be noted that for reliable Identity Verification, you could also opt for advanced ID Verification software that makes use of Iris Recognition – a technology that analyzes a totally unique biometric – the iris of the human eye.
+It should be noted that for reliable Identity Verification, you could also opt for advanced ID Verification software that makes use of Iris Recognition.
+This technology analyzes a totally unique biometric – the iris of the human eye.

 Scalability of insurance software

-It is imperative that all the modules of your complex insurance software solution be infinitely scalable.
-This means that they must support the creation and addition of new types of actors, services, service packages, sales channels, and documents wherever required.
+It is imperative that all modules of your insurance solution be infinitely scalable.
+This means that they must support creating any new types of actors, services, service packages, sales channels, and documents whenever required.

 Conclusion

-Because of this, if you are looking to develop an insurance application and still have some related questions, or would just like to learn more about how to implement your project better, we are here to lend a hand.
+If you are looking to develop an insurance application and still have some related questions, or would just like to find out about how to implement your project better, we are here to help.

-Just send us an email at info@spd.group, and we won’t be long to reply.
+Just contact us, and we won’t be long to reply.